mnichangxin/Algorithms/README.md

-# nowcoder
+# Algorithms

-Algorithm of nowcoder.
+It's a repository of algorithms which I have practiced or learnd.